waku-org/nwaku/docs/tutorial/rln-chat2-live-testnet.md

 - the `rln-relay` flag is set to true to enable RLN-Relay protocol for spam protection.
 - the `rln-relay-membership-index` is used to pick one RLN key out of the 100 available hardcoded RLN keys.
 You can pass your index using this command `--rln-relay-membership-index: your_index` e.g., `--rln-relay-membership-index:19` .
-Please use the index assigned to you in the dog-fooding coordination phase.
+Please use the index assigned to you in the dogfooding coordination phase.
 If you pick an index at random you may end up using the same key-pair as someone else, hence your messaging rate will be shared with that person(s).